chdonncha/harvard-library/README.md

 * Implement a Hierarchical model–view–controller, if threating it like an expandable project it'd make each component encapsulated in a single module, only this module is affected in case of a change.
 This reduces maintenance effort and ripple effects.
 Testing would also be reduced in part as a variation could be introduced without chanigng the exisiting or tested code.
 * Improved validation: due to time contraints I had to take some shortcuts on validation. e.g. for 1 I would have liken to include an error on the PullBookData command, but ran out of time.
 * Improved testing: much of the testing isn't air tight, and had I more time I would have liken to use Mockery to create datasets for each required scenario such as the testInsertBookDataSuccess
+* A front-end where the data could be actually viewed.
+Due to time contraints too mainly lost due to issues with docker this feature had to be dropped, but I would have created an AngularJS front-end and made reuqests on the front-end which would be displayed in a gridformat with toggleable sorting on each column.
+* There was no primary key in the DB, and two fields that aren't populated.
+Unfortunately this would have been a quick issue to resolve as one "created" field was redundant as there was alreayd another that was working, and the "modified" one would never be populated.
+The systemId should have been the primary key though is NOT NULL.

+## Other Issues
+* The harvard api seems to only able to retrieve 30 books max, even when a limit is set to 100 or even 1000 it’ll only retrieve 30 books.